 In order to facilitate the comparison of experimental and calculated particle concentrations for different scenarios, all measurement results were normalized by a reference value.

 The ideal reference value is the particle emission concentration.
 In the coughing experiments, we measured the concentration in the cough box before a coughing event, and used this result as the reference value to normalize the particle concentration in the small chamber.
-For the setups in the large chamber, however, the particles were emitted different from the nebulizer or the dust "bomb".
+For the setups in the large chamber, however, the particles were emitted different from the nebulizer or the dust "AC generator".
 The emission concentration tended to be unsteady, which could bring additional uncertainty in the experiments.
 For this reason, we used the average concentration at the exhaust of the chamber, Cref, as the reference value for 0.77μm and 2.5μm particles because: 1) the deposition loss on the wall was relatively low compared to ventilation effect and 2) the exhaust concentration was near the average concentration of the chamber.
 Particle deposition loss tends to be of importance for the large particles, though.
 To diminish this effect, the particle concentration was normalized by the instantaneous average concentration of the chamber during each individual sample interval, C*ref.
 The instantaneously averaged value can be calculated by taking the average of the concentration at all sampling positions.
 The normalized value of this method reflected the uniformity of particle distribution at each sample position.
 Also, if the particle deposition loss rate is identical at all positions in the chamber, this normalization approach could eliminate the deposition loss effect on the results.

 Besides concentration variation, the peak normalized concentration, peak occurrence time and mean exposure level are also of interest, since infection is dependent on disease-bearing aerosol concentration and exposure time.
 Bacteria and viruses have various toxicities.
 Occupants are likely to be infected by strongly toxic microorganisms even at low concentration levels.
 The peak normalized concentration provides insight into maximum level of exposure.
 Furthermore, human respiratory activities, like coughing and sneezing, enhance the spread of epidemics which spread through air movement.
 We calculated the peak occurrence time, or the time for a particle cloud to reach maximum concentration at a certain position from the beginning of a coughing event.
 Moreover, the mean exposure level was evaluated at each position for each scenario.
 This value was calculated by taking average particle concentration over the entire sample period at a certain location.